1. Feature Overview

 |

-CountDistinct The CountDistinct function allows you to count the unique number of occurrences that meet a specific condition.
-For example, you can create a calculated column that stores the count of unique leads.
+The CountIf function allows you to count the number of occurrences that meet a specific condition.
+Example 1 – Create a calculated column that stores the count of the leads when the lead stage is ‘Prospect’.

 |

-CountDistinctIf The CountDistinctIf function allows you to count the distinct number of occurrences that meet a specific condition.
-For example, you can create a calculated column that stores the count of distinct leads when the lead stage is ‘Prospect’.
+The CountDistinctIf function allows you to count the distinct number of occurrences that meet a specific condition.
+Example 1 – Create a calculated column that stores the count of distinct leads when the lead stage is ‘Prospect’.

 |

-Max The Max function allows you to calculate the maximum of numeric values within a given field.
-For example, you can create the calculated column which stores the maximum of the field mx_Custom_2.
+The Max function allows you to calculate the maximum of numeric values within a given field.
+Example 1 – Create the calculated column which stores the maximum of the field mx_Custom_2.

 |

-Min The Min function allows you to calculate the minimum of numeric values within a given field.
-For example, you can create the calculated column which stores the minimum of the field mx_Custom_2.
+The Min function allows you to calculate the minimum of numeric values within a given field.
+Example 1 – Create the calculated column which stores the minimum of the field mx_Custom_2.

 |

-Avg The Avg function allows you to calculate the average of numeric values within a given field.
-For example, you can create the calculated column which stores the average of the field mx_Custom_2.
+The Avg function allows you to calculate the average of numeric values within a given field.
+Example 1 – create the calculated column which stores the average of the field mx_Custom_2.

 |

-MaxIf The MaxIf function allows you to calculate the maximum of numeric values within a given field along with some conditions.
-For example, you can create the calculated column which stores the maximum of the field mx_Custom_2 when Stage is ‘Prospect’.
+The MaxIf function allows you to calculate the maximum of numeric values within a given field along with some conditions.
+Example 1 – Create the calculated column which stores the maximum of the field mx_Custom_2 when Stage is ‘Prospect’.

 |

-MinIf The MinIf function allows you to calculate the minimum of numeric values within a given field along with some conditions.
-For example, you can create the calculated column which stores the minimum of the field mx_Custom_2 when Stage is ‘Prospect’.
+The MinIf function allows you to calculate the minimum of numeric values within a given field along with some conditions.
+Example 1 – Create the calculated column which stores the minimum of the field mx_Custom_2 when Stage is ‘Prospect’.

 |

-AvgIf The AVGIF function allows you to calculate the average of numeric values within a given field along with some conditions.
-For example, you want to create the calculated column which stores the average of the field mx_Custom_2 when Stage is ‘Prospect’.
+The AVGIF function allows you to calculate the average of numeric values within a given field along with some conditions.
+Example 1 – Create the calculated column which stores the average of the field mx_Custom_2 when Stage is ‘Prospect’.

 |